``` ```

 The OrthoSystem Vision

-The scalpel is one of the oldest tools in surgery.
-Its form hasn't fundamentally changed in centuries.
-Yet in the hands of a master surgeon versus a first-year resident, the outcomes are very different.
+Yet in the hands of a master surgeon versus a first-year resident,

 Artificial intelligence is the same kind of tool.
 The technology exists.
-What matters is how it's wielded—and by whom.
+What matters is how it's wielded, and by whom.
 OrthoSystem represents the convergence of three decades in computing and a decade in academic medicine, built on the understanding that educational AI demands the same precision we require in the operating room.

-Version 2.0 · December 2025 · ARM64/Blackwell Optimized
+December 2025 · NVIDIA Grace Blackwell Optimized

 01 — The Journey